Reference¶

 The outcome is a real number.
 Typically this value replaces that learned when

-.The most recent previous value of the learned reward, either the expected value, or that set by a previous call of
+respond()was called, though it might instead replace the value supplied by an earlier call toupdate().
+It is always learned at the time of the original call torespond().The most recent previous value of the learned reward, either the expected value, or that set by a previous call of

-, is returned.Raises a
+update(), is returned.Raises a

-if outcome is not a real number.Because of noise the results returned by
+ValueErrorif outcome is not a real number.Because of noise the results returned by

-are stochastic the results of running the following examples will differ in their details from those shown.>>> a = Agent(default_utility=10, default_utility_populates) >>> a.choose(["a", "b"]) 'b' >>> a.respond(2) >>> a.choose() 'a' >>> a.respond(3) >>> a.choose() 'a' >>> r = a.respond() >>> a.choose() 'a' >>> a.respond(7) >>> a.instances() +----------+-------------------+---------+-------------+ | decision | outcome | created | occurrences | +----------+-------------------+---------+-------------+ | a | 10 | 0 | [0] | | b | 10 | 0 | [0] | | b | 2 | 1 | [1] | | a | 3 | 2 | [2] | | a | 8.440186635799552 | 3 | [3] | | a | 7 | 4 | [4] | +----------+-------------------+---------+-------------+ >>> r.update(1) 8.440186635799552 >>> a.instances() +----------+---------+---------+-------------+ | decision | outcome | created | occurrences | +----------+---------+---------+-------------+ | a | 10 | 0 | [0] | | b | 10 | 0 | [0] | | b | 2 | 1 | [1] | | a | 3 | 2 | [2] | | a | 1 | 3 | [3] | | a | 7 | 4 | [4] | +----------+---------+---------+-------------+
+chooseare stochastic the results of running the following examples will differ in their details from those shown.>>> a = Agent(default_utility=10, default_utility_populates) >>> a.choose(["a", "b"]) 'b' >>> a.respond(2) >>> a.choose() 'a' >>> a.respond(3) >>> a.choose() 'a' >>> r = a.respond() >>> a.choose() 'a' >>> a.respond(7) >>> a.instances() +----------+-------------------+---------+-------------+ | decision | outcome | created | occurrences | +----------+-------------------+---------+-------------+ | a | 10 | 0 | [0] | | b | 10 | 0 | [0] | | b | 2 | 1 | [1] | | a | 3 | 2 | [2] | | a | 8.440186635799552 | 3 | [3] | | a | 7 | 4 | [4] | +----------+-------------------+---------+-------------+ >>> r.update(1) 8.440186635799552 >>> a.instances() +----------+---------+---------+-------------+ | decision | outcome | created | occurrences | +----------+---------+---------+-------------+ | a | 10 | 0 | [0] | | b | 10 | 0 | [0] | | b | 2 | 1 | [1] | | a | 3 | 2 | [2] | | a | 1 | 3 | [3] | | a | 7 | 4 | [4] | +----------+---------+---------+-------------+

 - pyibl.positive_linear_similarity(x, y)¶